 How to Make an Instagram Story

-- Or, choose a camera lens to capture a photo or video in the app.
+- Capture a photo or video using the camera.

-You can make Instagram Stories this successful too -- but it requires a few more hacks and tips to make them look like the Stories big brands and influencers share.
-(Some of my favorite Instagram Stories are shared by chef Chloe Coscarelli, actress Busy Phillips, mattress brand Casper, and interior design app Hutch -- and don't forget to check out HubSpot's Instagram Stories, either.)
+You can make successful Instagram Stories too — but it requires a few more hacks and tips to make them look like the Stories big brands and influencers share.
+(Some of my favorite Instagram Stories are shared by chef Chloe Coscarelli, actress Busy Phillips, mattress brand Casper, and interior design app Hutch — and don't forget to check out HubSpot's Stories as well.)

-You have a few different options to choose from:
+You have a few options to choose from:

-It means what it says: Tapping once will capture a photo, and holding down will record a video.
-Instagram Stories can be 15 seconds in length, so if you want to share a video that's longer, film in 15-second stints, or use CutStory to split your longer clip into 15-second installments.
+Normal means choosing no option.
+It means what it says: Tapping once on the camera button will capture a photo, and holding down will record a video.
+Instagram Stories can be 15 seconds in length, so if you want to share a video that's longer, film in 15-second stints, or use a tool to split your longer clip into 15-second installments.

 Boomerang mode films looping GIFs up to three seconds in length.

 Use hands-free mode if you want to set up your camera to film a video for you.
-Make sure you prop it somewhere stable before you call "Action."
+Make sure you prop it somewhere stable before you start recording.
 We'll talk more about this feature in a minute.

-4. Once you've edited your photo or video, tap "Your Story," or tap "Next" to share it to your Story and to other friends at the same time.
+4. Once you've edited your photo or video, tap "Your Story."

-You can also save your edited photo or video to your gallery by tapping "Save" in the lower left-hand corner.
+You can also save your edited photo or video to your gallery by tapping the "Download" icon up top.

 How to Use Instagram Stories for Business